arkdevelop/arkdevelop.github.io/_posts/2021-05-07-dockerfile-security-guidance.md

 EXPOSE 80/tcp
 ```

 ## 1.3.
-Use Trusted Base Images
+Use Trusted and Secure Base Images
-* Base images should come from a trusted source, be signed (e.g. Docker Content Trust), and vulnerability scanned.
+Docker images should come from a trusted source, be signed, and be vulnerability scanned to achieve an appropriate level of risk tolerance.
+While there are a number of tools available to obtain such results, the below will focus on what comes prepackaged with Docker itself.

+### 1.3.1.
+Check for Vulnerabilities
 ```powershell
 PS user> docker scan node:14
 \ Analyzing container dependencies for node:14